INTRODUCING THE HOLISTIC MODEL OF DISABILITY

 The Holistic Model of Disability thus defines disability as follows:

-Disability is any physical, neurological, mental, intellectual, or sensory impairment that by itself and/or in interaction with additional inherent and/or outside factors, may interfere with full, effective, and equal participation in any aspect of life and/or society.
+Disability is any physical, neurological, mental, intellectual, or sensory impairment and/or condition that by itself and/or in interaction with additional inherent and/or outside factors, may interfere with full, effective, and equal participation in any aspect of life and/or society.
 Disability can be temporary or permanent.
 It can be present in the womb, from birth, or acquired at any point later in life.

 THE HOLISTIC MODEL OF DISABILITY’S GUIDING PRINCIPLES